cococry/vortex/README.md

 # vortex

-**Vortex** is a wayland compositor and renderer built on DRM, GBM,EGL, etc. using [Runara](https://github.com/cococry/runara) for its OpenGL abstraction and rendering layer.
+**Vortex** is a wayland compositor and renderer built from scratch depending only on the low level graphics stack composed of abstractions such ad DRM, GBM and EGL.
+The compositor is using [Runara](https://github.com/cococry/runara) for its OpenGL abstraction and rendering layer.
-The compositor does not depend on any wayland abstraction library like libweston or wlroots, everything is self-implemented.
+Due to the from-scratch nature of Vortex, it does not depend on any wayland abstraction library like libweston or wlroots, everything is self-implemented.
 Vortex is the compositor of the Ragnar desktop ecosystem.

 ---